Genes or lifestyle:the bigger inheritance ?

 My observation says that habits don’t take root so much in early childhood, but more in our teenage years.
 As our sense of self and personality develops, what we eat, how, when and how much, all starts getting fixed.

 Some people think these change once young adults leave home and live in different environments like college hostels.
-There, they don’t have a choice and are forced to eat whatever the new environment provides.
+Bound by a lack of choice, they are forced to eat whatever the new environment provides.
 Others who choose to live independently in rented accommodation, may display a kind of rebellious freedom, seemingly eating and following routines that they could never follow at home, especially in over-strict family environments.

 This holds true for a certain period of time (I also see this in 40 year olds who continue to live with their parents and venture into single living for a few days).
-But once we start having a more settled home environment and deciding what gets cooked at home, we go back to habits of food, eating, and life that I call ‘inherited lifestyle’.
+But once life settles into ore stable home environments and one chooses what gets cooked at home, most back to habits of food, eating, and life that I call ‘inherited lifestyle’.

 A dear friend always tells me that food is culture and tradition and a reminder of your roots and I reckon for folks like her the inheritance of a food lifestyle is even stronger.
 She accepts today that she has fed her son over the last 18 years a lot like how her mother fed her.